By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 NUSMods Offline

-In such situations, it becomes difficult or impossible to carry out the addition of modules
+In such situations, it becomes difficult or impossible to carry out the addition of modules using this command.

-Therefore, this feature was built on top of the primary module add
+Therefore, this feature was built on top of the primary module add feature, ensuring that the user

-even when faced with the issues as listed above.
+could still manage to add modules even when faced with the issues as listed above.

 The use case for this situation is as follows: